Skip to main content

 This workshop will be led by NOBID together with Civitta and SK ID Solutions.
 More information TBA.

-Program at 14:45.
-Workshop on building semantic interoperability in cross-border health services with
+- 14:45: Workshop on building semantic interoperability in cross-border health services

 Workshop on building semantic interoperability in cross-border health services